Matt Caren

 Original music composed for short film.

-Winner, Film/Media Scoring, 2021 Marvin Hamlisch International Music Awards.
+Winner, Film Scoring - 2021 Marvin Hamlisch International Music Awards.

 > Watch